August 7, 2023

 ~~~~~

-The journey to William Douglas Pawley’s pathological obsession with ridding Cuba of Fidel Castro that evolved into an intense disdain for JFK began at the end of the 19th century as the “Cuba Libre” movement to free Cuba from Spain’s grip was gaining support in America, and powerful figures hoped for an incident that could justify U.S. intervention.
-Some six decades later, the success of the 1898 battle cry “Remember the Maine!” would inspire U.S. military leaders to conceive Operation Northwoods—the staging of false flag attacks on the U.S. to gain support for an all-out attack on the Caribbean island—as the CIA’s psychological warfare and covert operation experts at the vast JMWAVE center on the southern campus of the University of Miami spread the war fever beyond the Cuban exiles chanting “Cuba si, Castro no!” and into Mafia families in Tampa, Chicago and New Orleans.
+William Douglas Pawley’s pathological obsession with ridding Cuba of Fidel Castro and his intensifying disdain for JFK was rooted in his youth on the island at the end of the 19th century as the “Cuba Libre” movement to free Cuba from Spain’s grip gained support in America.
+At that time, powerful figures hoped for an incident that could justify U.S. intervention.
+Some six decades later, the success of the 1898 battle cry “Remember the Maine!” would inspire a new generation of U.S. warriors to conceive Operation Northwoods—the staging of false flag attacks on the U.S. to gain support for an all-out attack on the Caribbean island.

 Information specifically about Pawley's covert activities when the CIA gave him the cryptonym QDDALE to hide his identity can be found at https://qddale.blogspot.com/ as well as within the chapters covering his entire life below.